frappe/data-gov-in/README.md

 ### Technology

-The scripting is in Python and the site is generated using simple cgi scripts without and back-end framework.
+The scripting is in Python and the site is generated using simple cgi scripts without any back-end framework.
 The datasets at the moment are in csv and the metadata is in json.

 We plan to shift this to databases at a later point.